“The ThinkPad X1 Extreme Gen 3 is particularly fast given its components, beating up on laptops with faster processors.”

 Dell’s XPS 15 doesn’t use OLED and instead opts for a more traditional IPS display.
 Its brightness came in at 442 nits, and the contrast ratio reached 1480:1 (which is outstanding for an IPS display).
 The contrast gap is not as noticeable in real life as the numbers suggest.
 Still, the OLED panel in the ThinkPad X1 Extreme Gen 3 is superior to the Dell XPS 15 when viewing movies or high-quality photos in a dark room.

-Note that according to the specs, Lenovo cranks up the brightness when running high dynamic range (HDR) content.
-I noticed this in my testing.
+Note that according to the specs, Lenovo cranks up the brightness when running high dynamic range (

 Color gamut is another area the ThinkPad X1 Extreme Gen 3 fell a bit short.
 It covered 100% of sRGB and 96% of AdobeRGB.
 That compares to the Spectre at 100% and 98%, and the XPS 15 at 100% of both gamuts.
 It’s not a huge difference, but for a creative professional looking for the best AdobeRGB support, those few percentage points might matter.